If you are a past Round Tabler or Member of 41 Club without a current login you may register here as a web user

 Further details on the event and how to book will be available shortly.

-At this year's 41 Club National AGM newly installed National President, Barry Durman, revealed this year's supported charity will be Shelter.
+At this year's 41 Club National AGM newly installed National President, Barry Durman, revealed his charity will be Shelter.

 This is Shelter's 50th anniversary year and throughout that time it has been helping millions of people with bad housing or homelessness through their advice, support and legal services.